Topics

 Most pet dental plans cover procedures for dental injuries.
 These include broken, chipped, and fractured teeth, tooth extractions, root canals and crowns, gum diseases like gingivitis and periodontitis, and stomatitis.

-Routine teeth cleanings don’t typically qualify for coverage under traditional insurance plans.
-This is due to it being considered preventative care.
+Routine teeth cleanings don’t typically qualify for coverage under traditional insurance plans because they are considered preventative care.
 However, many insurance providers offer supplemental wellness plans that can reimburse you for cat or dog dental cleaning costs.

 • Routine teeth cleanings.
 Depending on your pet’s dental health, your vet may recommend a professional dental cleaning anywhere from once every six months to once every two years.